-- 2. Executing user-specified initialization and termination code in either the mapper or reducer.
+- 1. Constructing complex keys and values that bring together data necessary for a computation.
+This is used in all of the above design patterns. - 2.
+Executing user-specified initialization and termination code in either the mapper or reducer.
 For example, in-mapper combining depends on emission of intermediate key-value pairs in the map task termination code. - 3.
 Preserving state across multiple inputs in the mapper and reducer.
 This is used in in-mapper combining, order inversion, and value-to-key conversion. - 4.
 Controlling the sort order of intermediate keys.
 This is used in order inversion and value-to-key conversion. - 5.
 Controlling the partitioning of the intermediate key space.
 This is used in order inversion and value-to-key conversion.

 This concludes our overview of MapReduce algorithm design.
 It should be clear by now that although the programming model forces one to express algorithms in terms of a small set of rigidly-defined components, there are many tools at one's disposal to shape the flow of computation.
-In the next few chapters, we will focus on specific classes of MapReduce algorithms: for inverted indexing in Chapter 4, for graph processing in Chapter 5, and for expectation-maximization in Chapter 6.
+In the next few chapters, we will focus on specific classes of MapReduce algorithms: for inverted indexing in Chapter 4, for graph processing in Chapter 5, and for expectation-maximization in Chapter 7.